 - water (enough to fill a few inches above bean surface)

 Tools I use

-- cast iron Dutch oven (or heavy soup pot with lid)
+- cast iron Dutch oven or oven-safe soup pot with a heavy lid

 - conventional oven or countertop oven